godisreal/group-social-force/README.md

 <DestX, DestY>: 		  Destination Positions
 acclTime: 				    Relaxation Time in Social Force Model
 tpre: 					      The TPRE Time in the Pre-Evacuation Stage

-### Some boolean variables are used to set up the simulation (simulator_XXX.py)
-THREECIRCLES = False  	# Use 3 circles to draw agents
-SHOWVELOCITY = False	# Show velocity and desired velocity of agents
-SHOWINDEX = True        # Show index of agents
-SHOWTIME = True         # Show a clock on the screen
-SHOWINTELINE = True     # Draw a line between interacting agents
-MODETRAJ = True        # Keep trajectory of agents' movement

 Several things to do to improve existing work!
 Maybe I should write a brief manual in the future.
 Commets are much appreciated!